 - You will need ODBC drivers for all database servers you wish to connect to.
 Windows comes with a very complete set of such drivers and most database vendors also provide Windows ODBC drivers for their databases, but if you can't find the driver you are looking for have a look at section 8 Hints & Links to other Resources. - Configure all your databases in Microsoft ODBC Manager as System Data Sources.
 System Data Sources are preferred, since any local user can access them.
-Note that the mxODBC Connect Server runs as the local system user by default, not as the administrative user you used for installation. - Please make sure that all your data sources are accessible.
-This can be tested in the Microsoft ODBC Manager at the end of the DSN configuration wizard.
+Note that the mxODBC Connect Server runs as the local system user by default, not as the administrative user you used for installation. - On 64-bit Windows systems, please make sure that you are configuring the right ODBC manager variant for the version of mxODBC Connect you have installed.
+Windows provides the ODBC manager as 32-bit version and 64-bit version, each with a separate list of data sources.
+If you install the 64-bit version of mxODBC Connect, the default ODBC manager from the C:\Windows\System32\ directory should be used.
+If you are using the 32-bit version of mxODBC Connect on Windows x64, please use the 32-bit version instead.
+You can usually find it in the C:\Windows\SysWOW64\ directory.
+After installation of the mxODBC Connect Server, you will find an entry "Start the ODBC Manager" in its start menu which will point to the right manager for your installation.

-- The mxODBC Connect Server does not require any version of Python to be installed, since it comes with it's own Python runtime and the required set of libraries.
-The server will not interfere or depend on any existing Python installation on your server. - You will need administrator privileges on Windows NT, 2000, XP or Vista to successfully complete the installation or un-installation process.
+- Please make sure that all your data sources are accessible.
+This can be tested in the Microsoft ODBC Manager at the end of the DSN configuration wizard. - The mxODBC Connect Server does not require any version of Python to be installed, since it comes with it's own Python runtime and the required set of libraries.
+The server will not interfere or depend on any existing Python installation on your server. - You may need administrator privileges on Windows XP/2003 and later to successfully complete the installation or un-installation process.